genekogan/ofxSecondWindow/README.md

 where name is the name of the window, x and y are the initial position, and width and height are the size of the second window.

-undecorated is a bool -- if true, the second window has its title bar hidden (undecorated). you can use this to create a presentation window, e.g. in a second monitor or projector, i.e.
+_undecorated_ is a bool -- if true, the second window has its title bar hidden (undecorated). you can use this to create a presentation window, e.g. in a second monitor or projector, i.e.

-	secondWindow.setup("presentation window", ofGetScreenWidth(), 0, width, height, true);
+	secondWindow.setup("Window title", ofGetScreenWidth(), 0, width, height, true);

 where width and height refer to the resolution of the second monitor / projector.